 Hotel closes to investigate possible Legionnaire's outbreak

-ATLANTA (AP) — An Atlanta hotel is relocating guests after reports of possible Legionnaire's disease cases connected to the hotel.
+ATLANTA (AP) — An Atlanta hotel relocated guests after reports of possible Legionnaire's disease cases connected to the hotel.

 Legionnaire's disease is a type of pneumonia caused by inhaling the water-borne bacteria Legionella.
 Symptoms include fever, fatigue, headache, muscle aches, chills, shortness of breath, loss of appetite and coughing.

-Health officials told news outlets they are working with the hotel to try to find the source.
+Health officials told news outlets they're working with the hotel to try to find the source.

 View Comments